 “Not only aren’t we near the top, but we’re real near the bottom.
 It’s critical that people have a much better fundamental understanding of math and science,” he said.
 “This is important for the economic survival of our country.
 Our business and industries, the ones that are profitable, are moving to very high technology, modern strategies.
 We can’t have a work force that doesn’t understand the underpinnings.”

 NSF has opened competition for the next round of MSP grants.
 Successful projects will serve as models that can be replicated widely to improve math and science education nationwide.
-Full proposals are due Jan.
+The agency strongly recommends registering projects by Dec.
+2, although full proposals are not due until Jan.
 7.